Optical and mechanical properties of ion-beam-sputtered MgF$_2$ thin films for gravitational-wave interferometers: Methods

 \subsection{Structure and chemical composition}

-In order to determine the microscopic structure of the coating samples, as well as its change upon annealing, we performed a series of grazing-incidence X-ray diffraction (GI-XRD) measurements with a Philips MRD diffractometer, equipped with a Cu tube operated at 40 kV and 40 mA.
-The probe beam was collimated and partially monochromatized by a parabolic multilayer mirror, whereas the detector was equipped with a parallel plate collimator to define the angular acceptance.
+In order to determine the microscopic structure of the coating samples, as well as their change upon annealing, we performed a series of grazing-incidence X-ray diffraction (GI-XRD) measurements with a Philips MRD diffractometer, equipped with a Cu tube operated at 40 kV and 40 mA.
+The probe beam was collimated and partially monochromatized to the Cu K-$\alpha$ line by a parabolic multilayer mirror, whereas the detector was equipped with a parallel plate collimator to define the angular acceptance.

 Rutherford back-scattering spectrometry (RBS) and elastic recoil detection with time-of-flight detection (ERD-TOF) \cite{Chicoine17} were used to determine the composition of the coating samples, after deposition and after the different annealing steps.
 RBS measurements were carried out using $^4$He beams: at 2 MeV in order to rely on the Rutherford cross section of O and F, and at 3.7 MeV to better resolve the different elements.
 The beam was incident at an angle of 7$^\circ$ from the normal, and the detector was placed at a scattering angle of 170$^\circ$.
 For ERD-TOF, a 50 MeV Cu beam was incident at 15$^\circ$ from the sample surface and the TOF camera was at 30$^\circ$ from the beam axis.